Skip to article frontmatterSkip to article content

 E1(R2)=abR2(x)dxba2[R2(a)+R2(b)],R2(a)=0=abax(xt)f(t)dtdxba2ab(bt)f(t)dt\begin{aligned} E_1(R_2) &= \int_a^b R_2(x) \ud x - \frac{b-a}{2}[R_2(a) + R_2(b)], \qquad R_2(a) = 0 \\ &= \int_a^b \int_a^x (x-t) f''(t) \ud t \ud x - \frac{b-a}{2}\int_a^b (b-t) f''(t) \ud t \end{aligned}

-For any integrable function G(x,t)G(x,t)
+For any integrable function G(x,t)G(x,t), by Fubini theorem

-E1(R2)=abf(t)tb(xt)dxdtba2ab(bt)f(t)dt=12abf(t)(ta)(tb)dt\begin{aligned} E_1(R_2) &= \int_a^b f''(t) \int_t^b (x-t) \ud x \ud t - \frac{b-a}{2} \int_a^b (b-t) f''(t) \ud t \\ &= \half \int_a^b f''(t) (t-a)(t-b) \ud t \end{aligned}
+E1(R2)=abf(t)tb(xt)dxdtba2ab(bt)f(t)dt=ab(ta)(tb)2f(t)dt\begin{aligned} E_1(R_2) &= \int_a^b f''(t) \int_t^b (x-t) \ud x \ud t - \frac{b-a}{2} \int_a^b (b-t) f''(t) \ud t \\ &= \int_a^b \frac{(t-a)(t-b)}{2} f''(t) \ud t \end{aligned}

+Composite rule.
 For the composite Trapezoid rule, the error is obtained by adding the error from each interval and can be written as

 En(f)=abK(t)f(t)dtE_n(f) = \int_a^b K(t) f''(t) \ud t